davemoore22/sorcery/README.md

 # Sorcery: Shadows under Llylgamyn

-An open source remake/remaster of the classic CRPG Wizardry, Proving Grounds of the Mad Overlord.
+An open source remake/remaster initially of the classic CRPG Wizardry, Proving Grounds of the Mad Overlord, then of the sequels II (The Diamond Knight), III (Legacy of Llylgamyn), and V (Heart of the Maelstrom).
 Currently under heavy development with a release hopefully later in 2023.

 Written using SFML, TGUI, and C++.